freddavies/PypeIt/doc/tutorials/hires_howto.rst

     pypeit_sensfunc -f Science/spec1d_HI.20151214.16715-Feige110_HIRES_20151214T043836.845.fits

-The ``-f`` flag requests the script to use the extracted spectrum of the flatfield calibration to estimate the blaze function in order to improve the sensitivity function calculation.
+The ``-f`` flag requests that the script uses the extracted spectrum of the flatfield calibration to estimate the blaze function in order to improve the sensitivity function calculation.
 Other parameters can be set through a configuration file, but in this case, most of the parameters needed for HIRES are already set by default.
-See :ref:`sensfuncpar` for a list of all the parameters that can be set.
+See :ref:`sensfuncpar` for a list of all the parameters that can be set, and :ref:`instr_par-keck_hires` for the default parameters for HIRES.

 The script produces a sensitivity function file, called ``sens_HI.20151214.16715-Feige110_HIRES_20151214T043836.845.fits`` and three QA files that can be inspected to assess the quality of the sensitivity function.